National Space Centre (England): Brian Duffy

+Piers Sellers

+National Space Centre hosted a UK tour by the NASA STS-121 crew, including UK-born Astronaut Piers Sellers.
+The crew spoke to MPs, industry leaders and school children about the UK Space Industry.

 Chris Hadfield

-On 13 December 2013, Commander Chris Hadfield visited the National Space Centre to meet the visitors and to promote his book An Astronaut's Guide to Life on Earth.
+On 13 December 2013 Commander Chris Hadfield visited the National Space Centre to meet the visitors and to promote his book An Astronaut's Guide to Life on Earth.

 Walter Cunningham

-Apollo 7 astronaut Walt Cunningham visited the National Space Centre on 24 September 2015.
+Apollo 7 Astronaut Walt Cunningham visited the National Space Centre on 24 September 2015.

 Tim Peake

 Following his six-month mission on the International Space Station, Tim Peake visited the National Space Centre on Friday 14 October 2016 where he talked to local school children and visitors and received an Honorary Degree of Doctor of Science from the University of Leicester.

 Although this was his first physical visit, during his mission he linked live from space to the National Space Centre on two occasions, answering questions from school children and the media.